VictoriaMetrics-Community/mcp-victoriametrics/README.md

 https://play-mcp.victoriametrics.com/mcp
 ```

+**Attention!** This URL is not supposed to be opened in a browser, it is intended to be used in MCP clients.

 It's available in [Streamable HTTP](#modes) mode and configured to work with [Public VictoriaMetrics Playground](https://play.victoriametrics.com).

 Here is example of configuration for [Claude Desktop](https://claude.ai/download):